 In a business where it is still very dominated by men, how do you see the role of women in it?
 In what way do women add to this particular business?

+Women are becoming more and more relevant in businesses and in this changing world, governed by VUCA environments (Volatile, Uncertain, Complex, Ambiguous), gender equity is absolutely necessary.
 It is proven that the sum of gender diversity is what makes organizations stronger and more resilient.
 It is documented that women are more likely to manage risk better and lead strongly in times of turbulence.
+So, from what I can see and taken my experience, most businesses are focused in creating strategies to achieve a bigger balance regarding gender equity.

 You are also the founder of Wo/Men[In], that specializes in the strategic cycle of talent by integrating diversity and inclusion as transformational forces in organizations.
 How did it started, what was the driving force behind it and what are its achievements, its impact?

 Wo/Men [In] started because I realized that there was a lot to when it came to D&I, it was just only mentioned in inspiring speeches.
 So, in 2013, I decided to take action together with 40 leaders from various companies, to come up with an initiative based on sharing best practices, and helping organizations in this process of transformation towards an inclusive culture.
 It has been a long path, a challenging one and there is still much work to do with those who “move” within the organizations.
 Over several years, we have driven and spoken to more than 100 companies on this subject.
 Each year we take action with a new generation, made up of talent interested in learning and sharing, and in building more inclusive organizations.
+Undoubtedly, the force behind it has to do with seeking a more equitable environment that allows my 3 daughters to demonstrate their talent, without having the need to fight for a greater equity.
+Diversity is natural and it generates an environment of respect, where everyone can feel included as well as demonstrate their potential.

 In your day-to-day life you end up meeting top tier executives and highly motivated professionals with an impeccable track record.
 Given the current circumstances, do you believe that we may be facing a shift in terms of what companies and organizations are looking for in a candidate?